rljacobson/rljacobson.github.io/content/posts/2024-12-02-edit-distance-optimizations.md

 There are lots of other great articles you can read to learn about this metric and about the standard algorithm to compute it, so I won't go into those details here.
 Read one of those articles and then come back here once you have a vague idea about how it works.

 Right, ok, the main idea is that we construct a matrix in which a cell at `(row, col) = (i, j)` stores the minimum number of edits required to transform the first `i` characters of the first string into the first `j` characters of the second string, and this is done by taking the smallest number of edits from among the choices of `delete`, `insert`, and `substitute`.
-The number in `(m, n)`, where `m` and `n` are the lengths of the strings, is the final edit distance.
+The number at position `(m, n)`, where `m` and `n` are the lengths of the strings, is the final edit distance.
 If you keep track of _which_ edits result in the minimum value at each cell (there may be more than one) while you compute the matrix, you can even recover the sequence(s) of edits required to do the job by tracing backwards from the lower right corner to the upper left corner.
 This is sometimes called the Wagner–Fischer algorithm.
 Here's the obligatory cute example:

 ```
 Standard Algorithm (max_cost = 4)